 Instructions

-- Preheat Oven 325 degrees F.
+- Preheat oven 325 degrees F.

 - Combine all of the ingredients for the rub in a small bowl and mix.

-- Take the prime rib and massage the rub into the meat, make very small slits in the meat, filling these small slits with the rub and the garlic.
+- Place the prime rib into a large cast iron frying pan and make very small slits in the meat.
+Massage the meat with the prepared rub and fill the slits with the rub and garlic.

 - A guide for cooking is usually 17 to 20 minutes per pound.
 It usually is best to go with the lesser time since the meat continues to cook for a time when it is removed from the oven.

-- Let the roast rest for 15 – 20 minutes before carving.
+- Let the roast rest for 15–20 minutes before carving.

 - Best served with the natural juices from the roast that are found in the bottom of the pan.